gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

 - **At/above `LEARN_SAVE_COUNT` (online):** pushed into a small ring queue (`ML_IMMEDIATE_TRAIN_SAMPLE_QUE` = 20 deep, drops oldest when full) consumed by the training task.

-The bootstrap samples are **kept forever** — they are reused to rebuild online-learning state at every boot and as anchor-replay material.
-They are only discarded when the app sends a reset or on a sample-record change.
+The bootstrap samples are **kept** — they are reused to rebuild online-learning state at every boot and as anchor-replay material.
+They are discarded when the app sends a reset, on a sample-record change, or when a batch fit that had enough samples rejects them as unusable (see the quality gate below).

 The RAM array is heap-allocated the first time samples are loaded.
 Update/OTA mode returns from `beginSaveData()` before that load, so the ~14 KB is never held during an OTA.